Search by Keyword

 As to their general intention for the lyrics, both Lennon and McCartney had in mind to acknowledge their female fans in gratitude for their part in The Beatles success up to that point.
 According to Ian MacDonalds's book "Revolution In The Head," "When fans mobbed his Rolls-Royce one night...(Lennon) told his chauffeur not to worry: 'They bought the car.
 They've got a right to smash it up.'"
 “We knew that if we wrote a song called ‘Thank You Girl’ that a lot of the girls who wrote us fan letters would take it as a genuine thank you,” stated McCartney in 1988.
 “So a lot of our songs were directly addressed to the fans.”

-Another common practice, continued here, was their using personal pronouns in the titles of their songs to accentuate the connection between the group and their fans.
-Since this practice was put in force primarily for singles only (which lasted until “A Hard Day’s Night”), it further confirms their original intention of “Thank You Girl” being their next single.
+Another common practice for John and Paul was to include personal pronouns in the titles of their songs in order to accentuate the connection between the group and their fans.
+Since this practice was put in force primarily for singles only (which lasted until “A Hard Day’s Night”), this fact appears to further confirm their original intention of “Thank You Girl” being their next single.

 In retrospect, both Lennon and McCartney unfortunately viewed the song with little regard.
 “A bit of a hack song really,” McCartney stated, “but all good practice.”
 After stating that the song didn’t work, Lennon continued, “so it became a b-side or an album track.”
-It was admitted by Paul, though, that the song helped develop their songwriting career.
-“These early songs were wonderful to learn by and were good album fillers,” he stated in 1994.
+It was admitted by Paul, though, in his 1997 book "Many Years From Now" that "Thank You Girl" helped develop their songwriting career.
+“These early songs were wonderful to learn by and were good album fillers.”

 Recording History